apache/flink/docs/content/docs/dev/table/procedures.md

 ### Return Procedure in Catalog
-After implement a procedure, the catalog can then return the procedure in method `Catalog.getProcedure(ObjectPath procedurePath)`.
+After implementing a procedure, the catalog can then return the procedure in method `Catalog.getProcedure(ObjectPath procedurePath)`.
 The following example shows how to return it in a catalog.
 Also, it's expected to list all the procedures in method `Catalog.listProcedures(String dbName)`.

 {{< tabs "2e7d4b78-3052-11ee-be56-0242ac120002" >}}